sm0k3net/SimpleScanner/README.md

 </ul>

 <h2>How to use</h2>
-Usage is very simple, just chmod the script and run with with python, than enter hostname or IP address of the target:
+<p>Usage is very simple, just chmod the script and run with with python, than enter hostname or IP address of the target:</p>
 <code>
 chmod +x scan.py
 python scan.py